 Turks hit the road from Central Asia and eventually settled in the Anatolian basin in around the 11th century, mixing with the peoples of Anatolia.
 The region then began to transform from a predominately Greek Christian one to a Turkish Muslim society.

-And here’s the interesting part: besides the mighty destructive force that enabled them to take over the region, they also had brought with them another precious tool which may be just as powerful, if not more: they came with their own unique language.
+And here’s the interesting part: besides the mighty military force that enabled them to take over the region, they also had brought with them another precious tool which may be just as powerful, if not more: they came with their own unique language.

 Turkish, being an Altaic language, has grammar and vocabulary that is very different from Indo-European languages.
 Learning Dutch for a Brit or learning Italian for a Romanian is much easier than them learning Turkish.
 On the other hand, there are similar languages to Turkish such as Mongolian or Kazakh.

-A BRIEF HISTORY OF TURKIC LANGUAGES
+A BRIEF HISTORY

 The oldest written records are found upon stone monuments in Central Asia, in the Orhon, Yenisey and Talas regions within the boundaries of present-day Mongolia.
 These were erected to Bilge Kaghan (735), Kültigin (732), and the vizier Tonyukuk (724-726).
 These monuments document the social and political life of the Gokturk Dynasty.

 The history of the language is divided into three main groups, old Turkish (from the 7th to the 13th centuries), mid-Turkish (from the 13th to the 20th) and new Turkish from the 20th century onwards.
 During the Ottoman Empire period Arabic and Persian words invaded the Turkish language and it consequently became mixed with three different languages.
-During the Ottoman period which spanned five centuries, the natural development of Turkish was severely hampered.
+During the Ottoman period which spanned six centuries, the natural development of Turkish was severely hampered.
 Turkish formed the basis for Ottoman Turkish, the written language of the Ottoman Empire.
 Ottoman Turkish was basically Turkish in structure, but with a heavy overlay of Arabic and Persian vocabulary and an occasional grammatical influence.
 Ottoman Turkish co-existed with spoken Turkish, with the latter being considered a “gutter language” and not worthy of study.
 Ottoman Turkish, and the spoken language were both represented with an Arabic script.

 Then there was the “new language” movement started by Kemal Atatürk.
-In 1928, five years after the proclamation of the Republic, the Arabic alphabet was replaced by the Latin one, which in turn speeded up the movement to rid the language of foreign words.
-And today, Turkish is a language that’s beautiful to the ear, a delight to the tongue, rich in context and very conducive to great poetry.
+In 1928, five years after the proclamation of the Republic, the Arabic alphabet was replaced by the Latin one, which in turn sped up the movement to rid the language of foreign words.
+And today, Turkish is a language that’s beautiful to the ear, a delight to the tongue, rich in context and quite conducive to great poetry.

 THE INFLUENCE OF TURKISH LANGUAGE TODAY

 What’s interesting today is that Turkish is considered one of the top 10 languages that one should learn due its relevance in a social and economic sense.
-Although the Turkish language remained under the dust for most of the 20th century, the new century heralds a much brighter future both for the speakers and learners of the language.
+Although the Turkish language remained under the radar for most of the 20th century, the new century heralds a much brighter future both for the speakers and learners of the language.

 And if you’re a language enthusiast, for a more technical look at the structure of the language, you may check out the video below.